 Hello Reader!
 What’s up?
-Before starting this blog, let us ask you a question, have you ever heard the term IoT before?
+Before starting this blog, let us ask you a question, have you ever heard the term Gamification in IoT before?
 Well, IoT stands for ‘Internet of Things.‘ Right now, you must be reading this blog on a device like your smartphone, tablet, Laptop, or any desktop computer connected with the internet.

 The Internet of Things (IoT) means taking all the connectable devices in the world and connecting them to the internet.
 IoT is at the center point of the digital transformation revolution that is changing the shape of business, enterprise, and people’s lives.
 This transformation influences everything we manage and operate our homes to automating processes across nearly all industries.
 But wait a minute!
 What’s the connection between IoT and Gamification? aren’t these two poles apart concepts??